composer/composer/doc/05-repositories.md

 If you set the `no-api` key to `true` on a github repository it will clone the repository as it would with any other git repository instead of using the GitHub API.
-But unlike using the `git` driver directly, composer will still attempt to use github's zip files.
+But unlike using the `git` driver directly, Composer will still attempt to use github's zip files.

 #### Subversion Options